 I simply can't resist sharing with you Calming Music to Help Crate your Dog.
 (The pretty doggy with his earphone on!)

 I highly recommend the Portable Waterboy for when the puppies are small and the Slopper Stopper for when they grow up: they keep puppies' chins dry and cannot be turned into a swimming pool!
-The tray and shelf, with a pad on the tray, will be a better option than the Blyss potty if you will have your puppy using the potty regularly inside.
+The tray and shelf, with a pad on the tray, is a good potty solution if you will have your puppy using the potty inside when the puppy comes home.
+This is what we use here in the playpen and the puppy will identify the tray as his bathroom.

 The Gooby harness is soft and great for the small puppy; the round leather collar is lightweight and does not cause matting in adult dogs.